Monas-project/Filecoin-Data-Economy-Hackathon/docs/prototype.md

 ## Cryptree Algorithm Explanation
 We will explain the Cryptree algorithm that we have implemented.
 ### What is Cryptree?
 Cryptree is an encrypted data structure composed of keys and cryptographic links.
 It can be understood as a directed graph, with keys as vertices and cryptographic links as edges.
-A cryptographic link means that when there is a key K1 from which another key K2 exists, everyone who possesses K1 can derive K2.
-In Cryptree, by connecting these cryptographic links from K2 to K1, we construct the encrypted data structure.
+A cryptographic link is a relationship where the existence of a key K2 is contingent on another key, K1, and allows everyone in possession of K1 to derive K2.
+The cryptographic data structure, Cryptree, is constructed by connecting these cryptographic links from K2 to K1.
 In other words, if you know K1, you can recursively derive its descendant keys, Kn.
 Monas implements this as a core feature.

 Paper link [here](https://ieeexplore.ieee.org/document/4032481)